ImperialCollegeLondon/BSplinesProjectedGPs/simulations/README.md

 ### Usage
-To run the simulates, from the command line use
+To run the simulations, from the command line use
 ```bash
 $ Rscript run_simulations_2D.R
 ```